tjosephcarroll/se-lab18/icm/lab3/README.md

 ## InterSystems Cloud Manager Container Management Commands

 ICM allows us to manage any other type of container with the *-docker* flag.
-IOW ICM allows us to pass-through, all the way to the cloud compute -node, a Docker command, effectively letting us run any container.
+IOW ICM calls all the way into the remote cloud compute-node with a Docker command, effectively letting us run any container.
 This is a very powerful feature and it's the cornerstone of **composable architecture**.
 Also, it is worth noting how ICM does not have its own set of commands for stopping removing, pulling and running services (containers) and uses the same verbs found with Docker, Github and similar.

 1. **Stopping Services**
 	1. You can stop any service (running container) via the *icm stop* command.
 To stop the default IRIS container on a specified AM node try: